maelle/simplymaelle/content/post/2020-02-29-hugo-maintenance.md

 Update Hugo with intent, after reading a bit and/or testing it doesn't break your website.

 ## What if I just never update Hugo or my theme?

+_Edit in August 2024: I think pinning Hugo and the theme at a version that works for you is a fantastic idea!
+You can use [hugodown](https://hugodown.r-lib.org/articles/config.html) to pin the Hugo version (and probably blogdown too)._

 No, it's not a good solution in my opinion.
 Never updating Hugo (neither locally nor on say Netlify) nor your theme probably means your website will still build as it used to.